+TAJIKISTAN

-TAJIKISTAN INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2013 SPECIAL 301 REPORT ON COPYRIGHT PROTECTION AND ENFORCEMENT
+INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2014 SPECIAL 301 REPORT ON COPYRIGHT PROTECTION AND ENFORCEMENT

-Special 301 Recommendation: IIPA recommends that Tajikistan remain on the Watch List in 2013.
+Special 301 Recommendation: IIPA recommends that Tajikistan remain on the Watch List in 2014.

-Priority actions requested to be taken in Tajikistan in 2013 - Key Legal Reforms: There are a number of serious legal deficiencies in Tajikistan that make the IPR regime in Tajikistan inconsistent with international obligations, including the need for full implementation of the WIPO digital treaties.
-Recent positive steps have included accession to the WIPO Copyright Treaty (WCT) in 2009, the WIPO Performances and Phonograms Treaty (WPPT) in 2011, the Geneva Phonograms Convention (effective, February 26, 2013), and most notably, final approval in December 2012, for membership in the World Trade Organization (WTO) in March 2013, subject to domestic ratification procedures which are expected in 2013.
+Priority actions requested to be taken in Tajikistan in 2014 - Key Legal Reforms: There are a number of serious legal deficiencies in Tajikistan that make the IPR regime in Tajikistan inconsistent with international obligations, including the need for full implementation of the WIPO Internet treaties.
+Recent positive steps have included accession to the WIPO Copyright Treaty (WCT) in 2009, the WIPO Performances and Phonograms Treaty (WPPT) in 2011, the Geneva Phonograms Convention in 2013, and most notably, the World Trade Organization (WTO), effective March 2, 2013.